remnrem/luna-doc/docs/ref/ms.md

-This command takes a set of microstate maps, along with an optional group/phenotype file (two groups only) and evaluates the topographical simiarity / dissimilarity of maps between groups/people, based on the summed spatial correlation between maps.
+This command takes a set of microstate maps, along with an optional group/phenotype file (two groups only) and evaluates the topographical similarity / dissimilarity of maps between groups/people, based on the summed spatial correlation between maps.

 The starting point for this command is always running